Lithium (medication): Glutamate and NMDA receptors

 Glutamate levels are observed to be elevated during mania.
 Lithium is thought to provide long-term mood stabilization and have anti-manic properties by modulating glutamate levels.
 It is proposed that lithium competes with magnesium for binding to NMDA glutamate receptor, increasing the availability of glutamate in post-synaptic neurons, leading to a homeostatic increase in glutamate re-uptake which reduces glutamatergic transmission.

 The NMDA receptor is also affected by other neurotransmitters such as serotonin and dopamine.
 Effects observed appear exclusive to lithium and have not been observed by other monovalent ions such as rubidium and cesium.

 GABA receptors

 GABA is an inhibitory neurotransmitter that plays an important role in regulating dopamine and glutamate neurotransmission.
-It was found that patients with bipolar disorder had lower GABA levels, which results in excitotoxicity and can cause apoptosis (cell loss).
+It was found that people with bipolar disorder had lower GABA levels, which results in excitotoxicity and can cause apoptosis (cell loss).
 Lithium has been shown to increase the level of GABA in plasma and cerebral spinal fluid.
 Lithium counteracts these degrading processes by decreasing pro-apoptotic proteins and stimulating release of neuroprotective proteins.
 Lithium's regulation of both excitatory dopaminergic and glutamatergic systems through GABA may play a role in its mood-stabilizing effects.